You are here

 Spertus Institute's Master of Arts in Jewish Studies (MAJS) is a sequenced, content-specific program that explores the evolving nature of Jewish civilization, the fundamental religious and intellectual outlook of Jews and Judaism, and the contributions of Jewish civilization to human civilization.
 The program is designed to provide inspiration and grounding for students who embrace and continue to explore both Jewish heritage and Jewish life today.

 Throughout the program, students explore and examine Jewish texts — a traditional and effective mode of Jewish learning — to promote intellectual growth through discovery and inquiry.

-Admissions requirements include a bachelor’s degree from an accredited institution of higher education.
+Admissions requirements include a bachelor’s degree or equivalent from an accredited institution of higher education.

 - Basic familiarity with the key periods and themes in Jewish history